Work-Life balance. The ability to turn it on for work, but switch it off when you’re home. Easy to say but hard to do.

 make a change

 While holidays can go a long way to rejuvenate the spirit, so can periodic breaks throughout the day or workweek.
 It’s known that taking small breaks can help people feel more productive and happy.
 We’ve seen this work well at Randstad.
-Our team is offered a wide variety of wellbeing activities, which we call, Be Kind to Your Mind, that allows them to take a break, such as yoga sessions, free financial advice clinics or mindfulness courses.
-The hard thing is getting your people to know it’s ok to take a break.
-Leaders should encourage their employees to prioritise their own well-being.
+Our team is offered a wide variety of well-being activities, which we call, Be Kind to Your Mind, that allows them to take a break, such as yoga sessions, free financial advice clinics or mindfulness courses.

 when you leave work, really leave work

-To read more about what Australians want from their employees, download your copy of Randstad’s 2021 Employer Brand Research here.
+To read more about what Australians want from their employees, download your copy of Randstad’s 2021 Employer Brand Research below.get a copy